mathematicw/Autonomys-Governance/votebot-simple/README.md

 > **Note**
 In current realization to pay fees you have to have Substrate balance, even to use `bridging.js`.
 If we need EVM sign (secp256k1) the code should be modified to use `ethers`

-Detailed Files Explanation

-bot.ts

-    Initialization:
-        When the bot is ready, it reads the offline timestamp, registers commands, initializes the Substrate connection using initChain, and initializes the Auto-drive API using initDrive.
-Then it calls checkActiveThreads() to process any expired threads.

-    Thread Processing (checkActiveThreads):
-        For every active text channel in all guilds, the bot fetches active threads.
-        For threads whose names start with "P:" or "V:" (proposal or voting threads) and which are not locked, archived, or already finalized, it checks if the thread is expired.
-        If expired, the bot sends a message indicating that voting is completed, stores the final voting results on Auto-drive via storeVotingResultsOnChain (which returns a CID), sends a message with the CID, marks the thread as finalized, and locks the thread.

-    Slash Commands:
-        /discussion: Creates a discussion thread.
-        /proposal: Creates a proposal thread with an expiration date.
-        /vote: Creates a voting thread with buttons for voting.
-It sends an initial message with vote tokens and progress information.
-        /myvotetoken: Returns the vote token for the user in the current thread.
-        /results: This command is intended to be invoked from the main channel.
-It finds the specified thread by ID or name.
-If the thread is not locked (i.e. voting is still in progress), it replies with a warning.
-Otherwise, it fetches the messages from the thread to extract a CID (from a message that contains "CID:"), then retrieves final results from Auto-drive using retrieveVotingResults and displays them.
-        /help: Lists available commands.

-    Button Interaction Handler:
-        When a vote button is pressed, the bot verifies eligibility by checking if the user's token is still present.
-        It updates the vote counts in the progress message.
-        If the final vote is cast (voting is finished), it stores the final results on Auto-drive (retrieving a CID) and sends a message in the thread with the CID.
-Then it locks the thread to prevent further interactions.

-    Utility Functions:
-        createThread: Creates a new thread in the current channel.
-        findThreadByRef: Finds a thread by its ID or name (searching active and archived threads).
-        findProgressMessage: Finds the bot’s progress message in a thread.
-        getRoleMembers: Returns a collection of guild members having a specific role.

-blockchain.ts

-    Module Purpose:
-	This module integrates with a Substrate node and Auto-drive to handle the storage and retrieval of final voting results.
-The results are stored as a JSON file on Auto-drive (an IPFS-like storage system).

-    VotingResultsPayload Interface:
-	Defines the shape of the voting results object, including thread ID, creation date, full thread name, eligible participant count, votes summary, and status flags.

-    initChain Function:
-	Connects to the Substrate node using the provided RPC endpoint and seed phrase.
-It creates a KeyringPair used to sign transactions.

-    initDrive Function:
-	Initializes the Auto-drive API using the API key (DRIVE_APIKEY) from the environment and setting the network to "taurus".
-This API instance is used for file upload/download operations.

-    storeVotingResultsOnChain Function:
-	Converts the VotingResultsPayload to JSON, wraps it in a GenericFile object (with properties name, size, and a read method that returns an async iterable), and uploads it to Auto-drive.
-It returns the CID (Content Identifier) for the stored file.

-    retrieveVotingResults Function:
-	Downloads the file from Auto-drive using its CID, concatenates the received Buffer chunks, converts the result to a UTF-8 string, and parses the JSON to reconstruct the VotingResultsPayload object.

-	utils.ts

-    File Overview:
-    This utility module contains common functions used by the Discord bot.
-These functions include generating a vote token, formatting dates for thread expiration, checking if a thread is expired, determining if the voting is finished, marking threads as finalized (to prevent duplicate result submissions), locking threads, and storing/reading an offline timestamp.

-    generateVoteToken:
-    This function concatenates a user ID, thread ID, and a secret (from environment variables) to form a base string, computes a simple hash from it, and converts the result into an 8-character hexadecimal token.
-This token is used to uniquely identify a user's eligibility to vote in a specific thread.

-    formatExpirationDate:
-    Given the current date and a number of hours to add (representing the voting duration), this function returns a formatted date string (YYYY-MM-DD) which is used when constructing thread names.

-    isExpiredThread:
-    This function checks whether the current time is after the thread's creation time plus the voting duration.
-It uses the dayjs library for date manipulation.

-    isVotingFinished:
-    Voting is considered finished if the total number of votes meets or exceeds the total number of eligible participants or if the voting time has expired.

-    markThreadFinalized / isThreadFinalized:
-    These functions maintain a set of thread IDs for which final results have been submitted, ensuring that final results are not stored more than once.

-    lockThread:
-    This function locks and archives a thread, preventing further interactions.
-If an error occurs during locking (for example, due to insufficient permissions), it is silently ignored.

-    storeOfflineTimestamp / readOfflineTimestamp:
-    These functions write and read a timestamp to/from a file.
-This can be used to track how long the bot was offline.